vcow10kar/find-food-recipes/README.md

 # suggest-recipes
-An recipe search website implemented using ReactJs.
+A recipe search website implemented using ReactJs.